Minecraftian14/KIIT-B20-Programs-1/README.md

 # KIIT-B20-Programs

-This repo contains the programs given to <b>Group 1</b>(Breakout Room 3) of batch <b>B20</b> 2021-25
+This repo contains the programs given to <b>Group 1</b> (Breakout Room 3) of batch <b>B20</b> 2021-25

 ---
 ### Note:
-* Programs here may be incorrect or may use a different logic
+* Programs here may be incorrect or may use a different logic.
-* All programs may not have the given question
+* All programs may not have the given question.
-* If there is a problem in the code feel free to create an issue or contact me
+* If there is a problem in the code feel free to create an issue or contact me.

 ##### Questions in the code will be in the first line: